Last Idol

 Last Idol (ラストアイドル, Rasutoaidoru) was a Japanese idol girl group that formed in 2017 through a music competition show of the same name and disbanded in 2022 due to the impact of the COVID-19 pandemic.

-A reboot of the group, named Shinsei Last Idol (新生ラストアイドル) began activities in September 2023 and was later renamed My Fav.
+A reboot of the group, named Shinsei Last Idol (新生ラストアイドル) began activities in September 2023.
+It was renamed My Fav in 2024 and disbanded in 2026.

 History

 In July 2017, Yasushi Akimoto started planning and recruiting participants for an audition program in order to form a new idol group.
 The show began airing on TV Asahi from August 13.
 On December 20, Last Idol's debut single, "Bandwagon", was released.

 On February 14, 2018, Last Idol held their first concert.
 They released their second single, "Kimi no Achoo!", on April 18.
 Yako Koga, Aya Yoshizaki, and Orin graduated from the group on June 30.
 Their third single, "Suki de Suki de Shōganai", was released on August 1.
 Their fourth single, "Everything Will Be All Right", was released on October 24.
 They released their fifth single, "Ai Shika Buki ga Nai", on December 5.

 On April 17, 2019, the group released their sixth single, "Otona Survivor".
 Natsumi Ishikawa, Asami Enmei, Minori Odanaka, and Honoka Nagai graduated from the group on July 28.
 Mayu Takahashi graduated from the group on August 6.
 Their seventh single, "Seishun Train", was released on September 11.
 Moe Shinoda graduated from the group on September 29.
 Juria Honjo graduated from the group on December 8.
 Rio Kiyohara graduated from the group on December 26.

 Yuna Tanaka and Natsumi Oishi graduated from the group on March 31, 2020.
 On April 5, the group released their eighth single, "Ai o Shiru".
 Himari Kato and Mahiro Yamada graduated from the group on April 5.
 Reia Inoko graduated from the group on June 30.
 Their ninth single, "Nanbito mo", was released on November 4.
 Kana Asahi and Shuri Nakamura graduated from the group on December 31.

 Misaki Kimura graduated from the group on February 28, 2021.
 On April 28, the group released their tenth single, "Kimi wa Nan Carat?".
 Midori Nagatsuki and Hinako Iwama graduated from the group on July 31.
 Moe Suto graduated from the group on August 4.
 Their eleventh single, "Break a Leg!" on December 8.
 Mana Mizuno graduated from the group on December 31.

 Honoka Machida graduated from the group on January 31, 2022.
 On March 9, it was announced that Last Idol would disband on May 31 due to the effects of the COVID-19 pandemic.
 On April 27, the group released their only studio album, Last Album.

 Last Idol was rebooted in March 2023 and resumed activities in September 2023 as Shinsei Last Idol (新生ラストアイドル).
 In June 2024, the group was renamed My Fav.
+It disbanded in March 2026, with a final lineup of six members.